You can find our full list of preferred and recommended caterers here.

 Daniels Spectrum can be accessed via TTC by taking the 505 Dundas Streetcar to Sackville Street.
 You can also take the 95 Parliament Bus to Dundas Street and walk 500m east.

 Paid public parking is available in the underground lot beneath Daniels Spectrum.
 The vehicle entrance is off the laneway to the south of the centre, accessible via Sackville Street just south of Dundas Street East.
-Parking costs a flat rate of $8 for every 8 hours of parking time.
+Parking costs a flat rate of $10 per day.
 Additional paid public parking can be found in an underground lot beneath the RBC Royal Bank, just north of Dundas Street East off Regent Street.
+There is also free parking along Dundas St. West between 9am and 4pm.

 To learn more about the organizations that are based out of Daniels Spectrum, visit regentparkarts.ca/tenants/